-Keystone Partners is committed to protecting the privacy rights of all persons with whom it deals.
-To demonstrate its commitment to your privacy, Keystone Partners has made its information and privacy practices available in this statement.
+Keystone Partners (“we”, “our”, “us”) is committed to protecting the privacy rights of all persons with whom it deals on its website and services controlled by Keystone Partners where this Privacy Statement is provided (“Sites”).
+To demonstrate its commitment to your privacy, Keystone Partners has made its information and privacy practices available in this Privacy Statement.

-- Any personally identifiable information of yours or third party personal identification that is collected from you through the website.
+- Any personal information of yours or third-party personal identification that is collected from you through the Sites.

 - How your personal information is used.

 - With whom your personal information may be shared.